ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 };
 ```

-The `outputPaths.app.css` option uses a key value relationship.
+The `outputPaths.app.css` option uses a key-value relationship.
 The *key* is
 the input file and the *value* is the output location.
 Note that we do not
 include the extension for the input path, because each preprocessor has a
 different extension.